Johanna van der Merwe

 Johanna Cornelia van der Merwe (7 March 1825 – 15 January 1888) was a Voortrekker heroine who survived the Weenen massacre, an impi attack on her trekking party on 17 February 1838, despite suffering more than twenty assegai wounds.

-She later married Hendrik Fredercik Delport with whom she had seven sons (despite being permanently crippled by the attack).
+She later married Hendrik Frederik Delport with whom she had seven sons (despite being permanently crippled by the attack).
 She died aged 62 and was buried in Rouxville.

 An ox-wagon in the historic 1938 Great Trek Centenary commemoration trek as well as a South African Navy submarine were named in her honour.